 - Kuzuwada Sunflower Farm in Kumagaya Opened in 2020, hopefully they can open in 2021 too.

 - Higashimatsuyama Norin Park

 Himawari Hiroba in Kasukabe has approximately 240,000 sunflowers .
 Unfortunately I have no personal experience with this location.
 Moreover, I wasn’t able to confirm in time for this article that they will open this year.

 If you like lotus, Kodai Hasu no Sato is a must visit.
 Not only because the flowers and park are beautiful, but because the lotus have a fascinating history.
 Read more here.

 Heisei no Mori Park in Kawajima has a smaller lotus pond, but across the road they also have a sunflower field.
 The park is famous for its roses.
 Its past rose season, but sometimes you can see a few growing here and there.

 Saitama is the largest producer of Salvia in Japan.
-The Salvia are early this year – they are already blooming in Omiya Hana no Oka (July 2020).
+The Salvia in Omiya Hana no Oka generally bloom around the end of July.
 They should be in bloom until around early October.